 You need to factor expectations into your salary calculation… both your expectations and theirs.
 Even after completing the above steps, you may find an that a talented applicant is expecting a much higher salary than your budget allows.
 If that’s the case, it may be time to reassess your expectations or financial means.
 However – if their salary requirement is only slightly out of your budget, and you see this person as a desirable candidate, you now have a great opportunity to offer additional compensation offered through your benefits package.
 Again, employees are often willing to lower salary demands if other benefits are good.

 Bonuses, tied to specific and agreed upon results or company performance, are a great way to reward great work from an employee.
 Additionally, if you tie these results and rewards to monetary markers, you can ensure that you’re generating the extra billing to cover the costs of the bonus!

 It’s a bad idea to pay a new hire more than a veteran in the same position.
 You’re very likely to end up with disgruntled, unmotivated workers – and new employees that know you don’t reward loyalty and seniority.
 On top of all that, you also risk discrimination lawsuits if the existing employee is in a protected class — female, minority, over 40, disabled — and the new hire isn’t.
 As always, it pays to stay informed about the laws in your area as far as this goes, and if you have any questions, give your HR team a call.

 Subscribe to our Free Newsletter for More Tips, News and Advice!

 Determining Salaries Can Be Complicated.
 We Can Help!

 If you want to work with a professional to make sure you’re giving a reasonable compensation package, we are here to help.
 We specialize in HR and Payroll Services – and would love to be your partner.
-Get in touch to get the process started.
-Call us at (804) 364-7220 or fill out the contact form below.
+Request a free quote on our pricing! to get the process started.
+If you have any questions, feel free to call us at (804) 364-7220 or fill out the contact form below.
 We look forward to speaking with you!